-How to Caulk Shower Trim: Step 1
+How to Caulk Shower and Bathtub Trim

-For trim, a 1/4- to 3/8-inch bead is good, and you can wipe down the bead to whatever size you like.
+For trim, a 1/4- to 3/8-inch bead is good.
 To cut the applicator tip, remove the cap (as applicable) and use a sharp utility knife to cut off the tip at a 45-degree angle.
-Some caulk... tubes have markings on the tip indicating where to cut for various bead sizes.Continue to 4 of 5 below.
+Some caulk tubes have markings on the tip indicating where to cut for various bead sizes.

-Place the caulk applicator against the shower surface at a 45-degree angle.
+Place the applicator tip against the shower surface at a 45-degree angle.
 Apply a small, uniform bead of caulk all the way around each part of the shower trim.
 It is important to cover the whole seam because water can leak through even the smallest gap.

 Shower and tub trim parts you should caulk include:

 Caulking around the showerhead trim is optional, as this area usually isn't prone to much water intrusion.
-You can judge for yourself.Continue to 5 of 5 below.
+You can judge for yourself.

 Let the caulk cure as directed by the manufacturer.
 Silicone caulk usually must dry for 24 hours before it's ready for heavy water contact.